||Page last updated|

 The concept of shrinking a picture is simple...
 If you want a picture 1/3 the original size, find the "average" color of each 3x3 block of pixels, and replace those 9 pixels with one pixel with that average color.
 In practice, you probably don't want to shrink the picture exactly 1/3 or 1/4 or 1/5 etc., so the technology involved is more complex, but there are lots of programs that do a good job.

-Go to the PicResize web site.
+Go to the PicResize web site (since it isn't the same technology as this web page, you may have to copy the link www.picresize.com into a new browser window).
 On the first page, you have the option of dragging your (large original) picture to the web page, or search for it on your computer, or search for it on the web (if you keep your photo library on some other web site).
 Once you have selected your picture, continue to the next web page.

 The second page on the web site allows you to

 On the next screen click the icon that says "Save to Disk" - the new smaller image will be downloaded to your computer with the same name preceded by rsz (for resized).
 If you click the big download arrow at the top, it will install a fancy program to download your pictures, but you don't need that - the little download button at the lower left works fine, and saves the picture however you have set up your browser to download things... perhaps on your desktop or a special directory for downloads.
 The picture is now ready to upload to a forum or use in an email.

 If you would like to install a program on your computer, rather than sending your pictures off to a web site to be resized, consider PIXresizer.

 Go to the website https://bluefive.pairsite.com/pixresizer.htm.
 Download and install the program as you would any other program on your computer.